De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

-The Atlanta Hawks, De'Andre Hunter included, will play at 7:00 PM on Friday versus the Boston Celtics in the 2023 NBA Playoffs.
+The Atlanta Hawks, De'Andre Hunter included, will be in action at 7:00 PM on Sunday against the Boston Celtics in the 2023 NBA Playoffs.

-With prop bets available for Hunter, let's break down some stats and trends to assist you in making good picks.
+Below we will look at Hunter's stats and trends, helping you make good selections on prop bets.

 De'Andre Hunter Prop Bets vs. the Celtics